acadadev/rosrider_doc/05_PARAMETERS/README.md

 ---

-You've mastered the basics of configuring your ROSRider!
 Stay tuned for our next chapter, where we'll guide you through the process of updating your ROSRider's firmware.

 __Next Chapter:__ [Updating Firmware](../06_FIRMWARE/README.md)